 Cramping, urgency, bloating and gas.
 All hallmarks of the infamous IBS, or Irritable Bowel Syndrome.
 We all know that anything called a “syndrome” usually means that the medical profession doesn’t know what the heck causes it, or how to treat it.
 Yet, millions of people suffer from it on a regular basis.

 If you are lucky, it is just uncomfortable, and a bit unpredictable.
 If you aren’t, well…it can really interfere with your life.

 I have worked with clients who, until coming to see me, have had to quit their jobs or school because of the time they need to miss from either.
 Eventually, it can get you so down, that you don’t know where to turn.

 You try cutting out certain foods, and you get some relief for a little while, and then 2 weeks later, the symptoms return, even though those foods have been removed from your diet.
 In dire cases, people are left with 3-4 food items that do not irritate them, or cause them to run to the bathroom on the half hour.
 Often, patients in this situation will go through a battery of medical tests to “rule” out other chronic illnesses like Crohn’s Disease or Colitis.
 Great that they can be ruled out, but now what?
-These patients are still left with debilitating symptoms, and what we call a diagnosis of exclusion – IBS – meaning it is the one that gets assigned when all others are excluded.
+How is one supposed to deal with IBS?

 Did you know that April is IBS AWARENESS MONTH?